 4. Fruits

-There is a whole range of fruits that you can feed to wild birds in the backyard, such as as raisins, apples, grapes, berries, bananas, oranges and grapefruits.
+There is a whole range of fruits that you can feed to wild birds in the backyard, such as raisins, apples, grapes, berries, bananas, oranges, and grapefruits.

-When you’re feeding common fruits like apples and bananas to birds, be sure to remove the skin and slice them in small pieces.
-Also don’t forget to remove the seeds from apples.
+When you’re feeding common fruits like apples and bananas to birds, be sure to remove the skin and slice them into small pieces.
+And don’t forget to remove the seeds from apples.

 5. Vegetables